CodiceApp/docs/basics.md

 ![Note labels](assets/images/labels-area.png)

 Top right corner of the note is a place where all labels assigned to it are shown.
-When creating a label, you can set a colour for it, so it's even easier to recognize different labels with just a quick glance.
+When creating a label, you can set a color for it, so it's even easier to recognize different labels with just a quick glance.

 ![Note footer](assets/images/note-footer.png)